Male violence

 The Elche player, Rafa Mir, before accessing the City of Justice of Valencia, in a recent image.

-ValenciaSevilla footballer Rafa Mir has been sentenced by the Provincial Court of Valencia to 8 and a half years in prison for sexual assault and another offense of assault, as reported this Monday by the Superior Court of Justice of the Valencian Community.
-The forward was arrested and released on bail after the complaint by a 21-year-old girl at the time of the events, who stated that the player and a friend of his, also footballer Pablo Jara, had sexually assaulted two women at the former's home in the town of Bétera on the night of August 31, 2024.
-As a consequence of the attack, the two victims required hospital assistance.
+ValenciaSevilla footballer Rafa Mir has been sentenced by the Provincial Court of Valencia to 8 and a half years in prison for sexual assault and another offense of injury, as reported this Monday by the Superior Court of Justice of the Valencian Community.
+The striker was arrested and released on bail after the complaint by a 21-year-old girl at the time of the events, who stated that the player and a friend of his, also footballer Pablo Jara, had sexually assaulted two women at the former's home in the town of Bétera on the night of August 31, 2024.
+As a consequence of the attack, both victims required hospital assistance.
 The events occurred when the player was on loan to Valencia.
-This season, the attacker has played on loan at Elche, where he has played 27 matches and scored eight goals, and has been a key player in the team's survival.
+This season, the attacker has played on loan at Elche, where he has played 27 matches and scored eight goals, and has been a key player for the team's survival.

 Possible perjury by three police officers